 for reproducing paper copies and creating electronic copies of your protected

-and benefit administration decisions about you.
+administration decisions about you.

 Under federal law, however, you may not inspect or copy the following records;